 A gratitude journal is simply a place to record all the good things that make you happy.
 You could also call it a “happiness journal”, a ‘thankfulness journal” or a “good thought journal.”

-You can use your gratitude journal for answering journal prompts, doodling, or writing anything that makes you feel thankful.
+You can use your gratitude journal for answering journal prompts like the ones in this post, doodling, or writing anything that makes you feel thankful.

 In a gratitude journal, you record only things that make you feel grateful.
 Things you enjoy, things you want more of.
 You could focus on any aspect of your life that you love- your job, your relationships, your hobbies, your creativity- anything.
 Write in detail and go deep.